Adam Busby

-Adam Stuart Busby (born 1948) is a convicted terrorist, malicious hoaxer, Scottish Nationalist and claims to be the founder of the Scottish National Liberation Army.
+Adam Stuart Busby (born 1948) is a Scottish nationalist who claims to be the founder of the Scottish National Liberation Army.
 In 1983 after a hoax letter-bombing campaign against high-profile public figures he organised attacks from Dublin involving anthrax hoaxes, bomb threats, and genuine parcel bombs.
 In 1997 he was jailed in Ireland for two hoax phone threats against Scottish media organisations.

 Early life

-Busby was associated with the separatist group called the Scottish Liberation Army.
+Busby was associated with the separatist group called the Scottish National Liberation Army.
 He joined the British army and trained briefly in the Argyll and Sutherland Highlanders.

 Career

 In 1983 letter bombs were sent to the Ministry of Defence, oil companies and public figures including Lady Diana Spencer and the prime minister, Margaret Thatcher.
 The device sent to Thatcher was active and was opened by parliamentarian Robert Key but there was no explosion.
 Busby fled to Dublin after the letter-bombing campaign.
 He reportedly tried to join forces with the Provisional Irish Republican Army, but the offer is said to have been refused.
 He organised attacks from Dublin involving anthrax hoaxes, bomb threats, and genuine parcel bombs.

 In 1997, Busby was jailed in Ireland for two hoax phone threats against Scottish media organisations.

+In 1999, he then reportedly formed the short lived Republican Revenge Group (RRG), a proposed Pan-Celtic militant organisation.
+He was questioned by the gardaí in Dublin later that year regarding an RRG blackmail plot, threatening to contaminate English and Welsh water supplies with weedkiller unless then-Prime Minister Tony Blair withdrew from Northern Ireland.

 In May 2006 he sent threats by email from Charleville Mall public library to BAA at London Heathrow Airport claiming bombs were on two New York flights.
 BAA did not take the threats seriously.
 Busby denied making the threats.

 In September 2006, the Sunday Times reported that Busby might be targeted for extradition to the United States to face terror charges.
 Police in Ireland were said to have agreed to help the FBI, MI5 and Special Branch to investigate a series of e-mails to the US about how to contaminate US water supplies.
+They also reported that an email, believed to have been sent from Canada, contained a warning to their Glasgow office threatening to poison water supplies in England.